Carnitine, Acylcarnitines and β-Oxidation of Fatty Acids

 Intracellular unesterified fatty acids must first undergo thio-esterification to coenzyme A, a process catalysed by acyl-CoA synthases and consuming the equivalent of two ATP, with formation of acyl-CoAs, i.e., the activated form of fatty acids.
 These are usually bound to proteins with characteristic acyl-CoA binding domains and depending upon on the energy status of the cell, they are directed to particular metabolic pathways such as storage or energy production by many different proteins including fatty acid binding proteins and sterol carrier protein 2.
 Long-chain fatty acyl-CoA thioesters cannot enter the mitochondrial matrix in animals because they are not able to pass through the inner mitochondrial membrane.
 Instead, carnitine assists the transport and metabolism of fatty acids into mitochondria, and in so doing, carnitine maintains a balance between free and esterified CoA, as an excess of acyl-CoA intermediates is potentially toxic to cells.

-In mammals, carnitine functions through the reversible esterification of its 3-hydroxyl group by fatty acyl-CoA esters with subsequent translocation of the acylcarnitines produced from one cellular compartment to another.
+In mammals, carnitine acts through the reversible esterification of its 3-hydroxyl group by fatty acyl-CoA esters with subsequent translocation of the acylcarnitines produced from one cellular compartment to another.
 Carnitine acyltransferases are a family of enzymes responsible for production of acylcarnitines, and among them, they have specificities that cover fatty acids differing in chain-length, branching and other structural features, over the entire range of acyl chain lengths, depending on the cellular location and metabolic purpose, and they enable reversible shuttling of acyl groups between free CoA and carnitine.
 Thus, carnitine is required to transport fatty acyl groups into mitochondria and to remove any surplus of acyl groups, as well as to export acetyl- and other short-chain acyl groups from peroxisomes via the actions of a short-chain acyl-CoA-specific carnitine acetyltransferase and a medium chain-specific carnitine octanoyltransferase.
-In consequence, acylcarnitines constitute an appreciable component of the tissue carnitine pool, and tissue and plasma concentrations of carnitine and acylcarnitines are together maintained within relatively narrow limits by a variety of mechanisms.
-These activities influence in turn innumerable aspects of carbohydrate and lipid metabolism, including the regulation of insulin secretion by pancreatic β-cells and the determination of tissue insulin sensitivity.
+In consequence, acylcarnitines constitute an appreciable component of the tissue carnitine pool, and tissue and plasma concentrations of carnitine and acylcarnitines are together maintained within relatively narrow limits by a variety of mechanisms, which influence in turn innumerable aspects of carbohydrate and lipid metabolism, including the regulation of insulin secretion by pancreatic β-cells and the determination of tissue insulin sensitivity.

 Mammalian carnitine acetyltransferase is found in the mitochondrial matrix, peroxisomal matrix, endoplasmic reticulum and nucleus.
 In mitochondria, this enzyme regulates the ratio of acetyl-CoA to free CoA to prevent depletion of the latter.
 When overproduction of acetyl-CoA occurs in muscle during intensive exercise, this process ensures the replenishment of free CoA to facilitate pyruvate metabolism, but when exercise ends, transacetylation of acetylcarnitine provides acetyl-CoA for the Krebs cycle.
 In peroxisomes, carnitine acetyltransferase aids the export of products of peroxisomal β‑oxidation.